What is NLU: Explore the Core of Natural Language Understanding

 Syntactic and Semantic Analysis

 After tokenization and lexical analysis, syntactic and semantic analysis come into play.
 In syntactic analysis, NLU examines the structure of a sentence to understand the grammatical relationships between words and ensures that the word arrangement follows proper computer language syntax rules.
+Syntax level ambiguity occurs when the meaning of a sentence depends on the arrangement of words.

 Intent and Entity Recognition